siemens/continuous-clearing/UsageDoc/CA_UsageDocument.md

    While configuring the Continuous Clearing Tool in the pipeline , user can configure each stage to display the result based on these exit codes.

-   This can be done by the configuration management team at the time of modifying the pipeline to support CA tool.
+   This can be done by the configuration management team at the time of modifying the pipeline to support Continuous Clearing Tool.

    After the configuration your pipeline will look like this :